jtmkrueger/lilBox/README.md

 ## Styles

 Here's the styles that come with the lilBox.
 They're *very* barebones, which gives you the flexibility to do whatever you want to make it fit your page.
+Each time a lilBox is added to the page, these styles are applied, so there's no need to add a new stylesheet to your code.
+Note: because the styles are dynamically added, if you want to override any of these base styles, you'll need to use `!important` rules in your own css.

 ```
 #lilBox-background {